-In conjunction with our colleagues in our Health Care Practice, we handle a full spectrum of matters relating to the procurement and provision of health care services under government contracts, including the analysis of government solicitations; the negotiation and drafting of contract terms with government agencies, subcontractors, network providers, and pharmacy benefit managers; the protest and defense of contract awards; counseling on contract administration issues and the prosecution of claims; and advising clients on matters of regulatory compliance (addressing issues of organizational conflicts of interest (OCIs), compliance with the Cost Accounting Standards (CAS) and FAR cost principles, mandatory and voluntary self-disclosures, kickbacks, data rights and uses, and subcontractor overpayments).
+In conjunction with our colleagues in our Health Care Practice, we handle a full spectrum of matters relating to the procurement and provision of health care services under federal and state government contracts, including the analysis of government solicitations; the negotiation and drafting of contract terms with government agencies, subcontractors, network providers, and pharmacy benefit managers; the protest and defense of contract awards; counseling on contract administration issues and the prosecution of claims; and advising clients on matters of regulatory compliance (addressing issues of organizational conflicts of interest (OCIs), compliance with the Cost Accounting Standards (CAS) and FAR cost principles, mandatory and voluntary self-disclosures, kickback allegations, data rights and uses, and subcontractor overpayments).
 We also represent health care companies in federal agency audits and related litigation, government investigations, and False Claims Act (FCA) litigation.

 A growing segment of our practice is now devoted to advising clients on the application of health care reform legislation to their businesses and customers.
 We also are involved extensively in privacy and security matters for our clients, focusing on the continuing challenges associated with the Health Insurance Portability and Accountability Act (HIPAA) Administrative Simplification regulations and challenges under the Health Information Technology for Economic and Clinical Health Act (the HITECH Act), as incorporated in the American Recovery and Reinvestment Act of 2009.

-- Representing successful and unsuccessful bidders in MAC Recovery Audit Contractor (RAC) and TRICARE protests before the U.S. Government Accountability Office (GAO) and the Court of Federal Claims (COFC).
+- Representing successful and unsuccessful bidders in Medicare Administrative Contractor (MAC), Recovery Audit Contractor (RAC), and other Medicare contract protests before the U.S. Government Accountability Office (GAO) and the Court of Federal Claims (COFC).

-- Counseling a TRICARE contractor on legal issues related to the TRICARE T3 Managed Care Support request for proposal (RFP) and representing same contractor in protests before both the GAO and the COFC.
+- Counseling a TRICARE contractor on legal issues related to the TRICARE T3 Managed Care Support request for proposal and representing same contractor in protests before both the GAO and the COFC.

 - Advising clients on OCI issues generally and, more recently, on the OCI implications of potential health care reform initiatives and innovations.

-- Advising clients on intellectual property matters, including preventing the Government from obtaining rights to IP-related to cost-reimbursable contracts.
+- Advising clients on intellectual property matters, including the disparate intellectual property provisions found in FAR-based and state contracts.

 - Negotiating subcontracts for MACs, TRICARE, and Medicaid contractors and Medicare Advantage plans.